Parameters

 plot!(result[2])

-Note that these fits are not perfect, because the underlying data have subtly different power law indices, but our fit is required to enforce the models to have the same value.
-If we release this requirement, the fit will be better, but the models will be entirely independent.
+Note that this fit is bad, because the underlying data have different power law indices, but our fit is required to enforce the models to have the same value.
+If we release this requirement, the fit will be much better, but the models will be entirely independent.

 prob = FittingProblem(model => data1, model => data2)